A Glimpse of Freedom: Allied Occupation and Political Resistance in East Germany

 Date Written: March 28, 2020

 This paper exploits the idiosyncratic line of contact separating Allied and Soviet troops within East Germany at the end of WWII to study political resistance in a non-democracy.
 When Nazi Germany surrendered, 40% of what would become the authoritarian German Democratic Republic was initially under Allied control but was ceded to Soviet control less than two months later.
-Brief Allied exposure increased protests during the major 1953 uprising and reduced Communist support during the last free elections of 1946.
-We use novel survey data to argue that even a "glimpse of freedom" can foster civilian opposition to dictatorship.
+Brief Allied exposure increased protests during the major 1953 uprising.
+We use novel data on the appointment of local mayors and a retrospective survey to argue that even a "glimpse of freedom" can foster civilian opposition to dictatorship.

 Keywords: Dictatorship, Protests, Elections, World War II, East Germany